Caitlyn-Milne/StudyVault/Data Structures and Algorithms/Datastructures and Algorithms overview.md

 Queues are frequently implimented using [[#Linked lists]] or a [[Dynamic List]] (using a [[Circular Buffer]])

 ## Deque
-A [[Deque]] can prepend / append or remove items from either the front or the lack.
+A [[Deque]] can prepend / append or remove items from either the front or the back.
 This means you can use a deque like either a queue or a stack

 Deques are frequently implimented using [[Linked List]] or a [[Dynamic List]] (using a [[Circular Buffer]])